Contrast-Security-OSS/docs/content/installation/setup/installation/DownloadContrast.md

 <!--
   title: "Downloading TeamServer from Contrast Hub",
   description: "Guide for EOP administrators to reference when downloading TeamServer binaries and licenses.",
-  tags: "EOP download Hub TeamServer installer installation" -->
+  tags: "setup EOP download Hub TeamServer installer installation" -->

 ## Setup an Account on the Contrast Hub